AdnanImran/TradingBotTeam11/README.md

 - Can get stuck at a local optimum point.

 #### 1.2 Genetic Further Reading
-- "An Intelligent Model for Pairs Trading Using Genetic Algorithms" by Chien-Feng Huang,1 Chi-Jen Hsu,1 Chi-Chung Chen,2 Bao Rong Chang,1 and Chen-An Li (2015) --> *Very similar to approach we're taking, and describes success of genetic algorithms for this type of problem.*
+- "An Intelligent Model for Pairs Trading Using Genetic Algorithms" by Chien-Feng Huang,1 Chi-Jen Hsu,1 Chi-Chung Chen,2 Bao Rong Chang,1 and Chen-An Li (2015) --> *Very similar to the problem we're examining, and describes success of genetic algorithms for this type of problem.*
 - "Incorporating Markov decision process on genetic algorithms to formulate trading strategies for stock markets" --> *Explains how this approach is optimal for helping investors solve timing problems.*

 ### 2. Swarm Algorithm (Specifically Particle Swarm Optimisation (PSO))